DenOfEquity/PixArt-Sigma-for-webUI/README.md

 I can generate using all models, though the 2K Sigma model is very slow on my limited hardware.
 It's undertrained anyway, at present.

 ---
+#### 25/06/2024 ####
+* added option to caption using Florence-2, in image to image section.
+'P' button toggles overwriting prompt, results always written to console.
+* minor code improvements

 #### 17/06/2024 ####
 * tweaked logic for model identification.
 Added new finetune, seems likely to continue to be updated, *ptx0/pixart-sigma* to models list.
 [Info](https://huggingface.co/ptx0/pixart-sigma)